Standing in solidarity with refugees

 Today, there are more than 82 million forcibly displaced people around the world.
 Many of these people have fled life-threatening dangers at home only to face further risks on their journeys.
 Some face violence and extortion at the hands of criminals and human smugglers.
 Others wind up stranded indefinitely in camps, detention centers, or in urban settlements as many national governments enact increasingly hostile anti-immigration policies.

-World Refugee Day is June 20, 2020.
-Join Doctors Without Borders/Médecins Sans Frontières (MSF) to stand in solidarity with refugees and other forcibly displaced people around the world.
+On this World Refugee Day, learn more about MSF’s work with people on the move, and join us to stand in solidarity with refugees and other displaced people around the world.

 Doctors Without Borders is working now to provide lifesaving medical care for displaced people in countries around the world, from Syria to Sudan, Bangladesh to Greece.

 In Mexico, our patients share their stories of fear and trauma that they have experienced as they seek safety from their home countries.
 We are calling on the United States, Mexico, and governments in the Northern Triangle of Central America to uphold safe and humane migration policies.

 In Panama, we’re providing medical and mental health care for migrants making the dangerous crossing from Colombia through the Darién Gap.
 We are calling on the Panamanian and Colombian authorities to create safe routes to protect people in transit.

 We are speaking out against European Union migration policies that are causing tremendous human suffering in the Greek islands.
 More needs to be done to protect the health and wellbeing of refugees, asylum seekers, and other people on the move.